wandb/docs/docs/guides/hosting/data-security/secure-storage-connector.md

 ```
 Replace `<Your_Account_Id>`, `W&B_Platform_Account_Id` and `<aws_kms_key.key.arn>` accordingly.

 This policy grants your AWS account full access to the key and also assigns the required permissions to the AWS account hosting the W&B Platform.
-Please keep a record of the KMS Key ARN.
+Keep a record of the KMS Key ARN.

 #### Provision the S3 Bucket